 Steel Rebar

-The bad: Unfortunately, this widely accepted concrete reinforcement product does not stop cracks from forming; rebar only delays cracks’ progression.
+The bad: While concrete and rebar are commonly used together, it’s crucial to understand that rebar primarily delays crack progression rather than preventing their formation altogether.
+This can have implications for long-term durability.
 It can corrode easily when exposed to water or air, and so significantly reduces the lifespan of buildings and infrastructure projects.
 Many of these projects require significant quantities of rebar which are difficult to transport and costly to install.

 Fiberglass Rebar